 The system operated normally throughout the month.
-The survey points for the drone mapping ground trothing project were processed successfully.

 T-998-P: INTERNATIONAL MONITORING STATION (IMS) FOR THE COMPREHENSIVE NUCLEAR TEST BAN TREATY ORGANIZATION (CTBTO) Managed by General Dynamics

 The IMS Radionuclide Aerosol Sampler and Analyzer (RASA) is part of the CTBTO verification regime.
 The automated RASA continually filters ambient air and tests for particulates with radioisotope signatures indicative of a nuclear weapons test.
 The Research Associate operates and maintains the instrument.